 The northeastern extension of the Carson Range can be reached from Northwest Reno via the Mount Rose Substation area off of Caughlin Parkway from the Pinebluff Trail Road, or the Hunter Creek Trail off of Woodchuck, also reached off of Caughlin Parkway.
 These trailheads are about 10 minutes away from downtown Reno.

 The Pine Bluff Trail is the entry way to Hunter Lake Road, which travels up to the small Hunter Lake on the wide plateau topping the ridge in the northern Carson Range.
 At a circle adjacent to a few houses, a dirt road starts at a little over 5,300' and climbs to the Mount Rose Substation.
 From here, the closest summit of note is Point 6312, a rounded summit which provides excellent views of the city below.
 Hunter Lake Road heads up to the plateau area in about 4 miles reaching a little over 7600' before leveling out considerably and views become more expansive.
+There are several points along the road with minor summits that offer excellent views.

 The Hunter Creek Trail is accessed from the recently constructed "Michael D. Thompson Trailhead Project".
 There are several opportunities for scrambling and boulder climbing off this trail in particular.
 The trail is still being built out, and should eventually connect to higher slopes.
 However, the existing trail was recently redone, replacing most of the rustic trail with a wider trail, that eventually heads into the woods and continues through the canyon past a waterfall about 3.5 miles up the trail.